lankesh-koppisetti/trophy/README.md

 # trophy
 Trophy is my first practice Web application developed in PHP, MySQL, HTML5, CSS and JavaScript.
+Creating this software to maintain and manage Tournaments like Volleyball, cricket...